 04 of 09

-Known as the Paris of South America, cosmopolitan Buenos Aires attracts lovers in search of beauty, fine architecture, great food, nightlife, and the sensual tango, all at affordable prices.
+Known as the Paris of South America, cosmopolitan Buenos Aires attracts lovers in search of beauty, elegant architecture, great food, nightlife, and the sensual tango, all at affordable prices.

 You'll want to wander Recoleta Cemetery, where Eva Peron and other Argentine luminaries repose.
 The massive necropolis is distinguished by elaborate marble and granite mausoleums, religious sculptures, and paths to wander.